2024-07-13

 The XIAO has two normally open push buttons and one large bow.
 It's not really a bow of course, but it is an elegant, mat black, Wi-Fi and Bluetooth antenna.
 While very thin, it's area is almost twice that of the XIAO itself.
 The U.FL coaxial connector is very small, a bit fiddly and will probably not survive very many connections (the female connector on the antenna is rated for only 30 reconnections, see Hirose U.FL), so I will try to avoid disconnecting it.

 There are two small push buttons at the bottom of the board along the edge opposite the USB-C connector.
 The one on the right is the reset button while the on the left is the boot mode button needed to put the board in bootloader mode.
 The reset button works as expected.
 It is a welcome addition compared to the bare pads of the XIAO SAMD21 which generated (warning! hyperbole about to be committed) half of the postings on the forum when that board was launched.
 The Seeed Wiki talks about the boot button and bootloader mode only in the context of reflashing the factory firmware, something I have not done nor see the need to do.
 Nevertheless, that boot button very useful.
-The sequence of button presses and releases to get to bootloader mode is pretty common.
+The sequence of button presses and releases to get into bootloader mode is pretty common.

 1. Press and keep depressed the reset button.